danfickle/cpp-to-java-source-converter/README.md

 License
 -------
 This project is licensed under the Apache license.
 The CDT walking code is based loosely on code I found (and lost the url) on the web (also licensed under the Apache license).
-If you know the source of the code please file an issue.

 TODO
 ----
 This is an incomplete and fluid list of items that need doing before the initial release.

 + General
+  + Lots more assertions
+  + Enable calling of delete on null expressions
+  + Destructor calls on static duration objects
+  + Cast operators other than C style cast should not resolve overloaded operator cast
+  + Basic type classes other than MInteger
+  + Global variables
+  + Templates
+  + Should be able to take the address of an enumerator
+  + ptr - ptr expression should yield an integer
+  + Allow ptr offset one past the end of an array for comparison purposes
   + Whitespace handling
   + Putting in comments/defines from original
   + A lot of work on multi dimension arrays.